mfelleisen/PillWars/typed/README.md

 #### Problem

 So I/O of prefabs messes things up, even if we don't include the I/O effort in the timing part.

 #### Diagnosis

 Typed Racket wraps even immutable nests of structs and lists into an `Any` wrapper, and that imposes this huge performance penalty.

+#### Take 2: Parse!

+Reading a file -- even one you created -- may never yield exactly what you want.
+Why do we have `write` and `read` in Racket/Scheme?
+Why are they inverses for prefabs?
+Convenience.
+But someone may touch the file and accidentally mess up its structure and then we don't get back the thing we expect.
+So explicitly parsing the read input is the right thing and then it all works out for Types too.

 ### Conversion Experience